eduvpn/documentation/FEDERATION_NOTES_3.0.md

 * Only one OAuth public key needs to be trusted by the eduVPN instances;
 * Can just add IdPs from eduGAIN to OAuth server to make it work for more users;
+* Easier for users, they do not need to know which eduVPN their IdP is connected to;

 ### Cons